OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed/csharp/README.md

   - Select `TabActivityFeed.csproj` file
   - Press `F5` to run the project

+## Permissions Required to run this sample

+  - Following Graph API permissions are required for your Azure App.
+  - `TeamsActivity.Send`, `ChannelMessage.Send`, `ChatMessage.Send`, `Chat.ReadWrite`, `User.Read`,  `TeamsAppInstallation.ReadForUser.All`.
+  - You can navigate to API Permissions section for your App and Choose Microsoft Graph => Application/Delegated permissions.

 ## Setting up activity types in manifest
 Teams Activity feed notification API uses activity to which user want a notification which we specify in app manifest, Add following activity type in your manifest for task creation.